7up-charsi/typeweave/CODE_OF_CONDUCT.md

-# Code of Conduct - webbo-ui
+# Code of Conduct - ux-weaver

 ## Our Pledge